JeremiahFailla/Forkify-App/README.md

 # Forkify-App

 This app will allow you to search for recipes by simply searching by a food.
+Please try it out!